Eligibility, Admissions and Scholarships

 Please know that although the admissions committee is looking for students with strong technical backgrounds, CUSP prides itself on recruiting applicants with a variety of skills and academic experience.
 Those skills can be obtained in undergraduate or extension/online courses, or through significant work experience.
 Overall, we are looking for talented and dedicated students who are looking for a challenge, and who want to make a difference in how people live, and improve the quality of life in cities.

-To start, I would encourage you to review the CUSP Application Guide.
+Please review the CUSP Application Guide.
 It is a great resource for understanding MS requirements and navigating the application.

-Our three deadlines are:
+Our three regular deadlines are:

 - December 15